mauriciopoppe/SubtitleInsights/conductor/product.md

 ## User Experience
 1. User navigates to a YouTube video in Japanese.
 2. The extension activates, pre-fetching the subtitle track.
-3. The Chrome Prompt API processes the segments.
+3. The Chrome Translation API processes the segments (up to 20 in advance).
 4. An overlay appears on the player, showing the dual-translation.
 5. (Optional) User uploads a structured Markdown file to upgrade the experience to expert-curated content.